Call for Papers

 "Variations on a Theme"

-The Society for Historians of American Foreign Relations (SHAFR) invites proposals for its first-ever “hybrid” annual conference.
+The Society for Historians of American Foreign Relations (SHAFR) invites members to register for the first-ever “virtual” SHAFR conference.

-In order to facilitate planning, the program committee will organize next year’s annual meeting around themed sessions.
-Each session will include traditional panels as well as a signature roundtable and a networking exercise that brings graduate students and junior scholars into dialogue with senior and mid-career scholars.
-The objective will be to bring onsite and online participants into a sustained, multidirectional conversation about topics of shared importance among U.S. foreign relations historians.
-Throughout, we hope to apply the best practices from remote and hybrid learning to next year’s conference.
+The June meeting will still be organized around themes.
+Each theme will feature traditional panels as well as a signature roundtable and a networking exercise that brings graduate students and junior scholars into dialogue with senior and mid-career scholars.
+The objective will be to bring participants into a sustained, multidirectional conversation about topics of shared importance among U.S. foreign relations historians.
+We hope to apply the best practices from remote learning to the conference.

-More details are available on SHAFR’s website.
-The deadline for proposals is December 1, 2020.
+The deadline for proposals was December 1, 2020.